Harriet Kerr: Women's suffrage

 On 30 April 1913, Kerr was arrested alongside Beatrice Sanders, Rachel Barrett, Agnes Lake (business manager of The Suffragette newspaper) and Flora Drummond when police raided the WSPU offices.
 She was sentenced to 12 months imprisonment with hard labour for conspiracy to do wilful damage to property, even though she had not yet marched in a deputation or participated in any militant action.
-She went on hunger strike and was temporarily released in June 1913 under the "Cat and Mouse Act."
+She went on hunger strike and was temporarily released in June 1913 under the "Cat and Mouse Act".
 It is likely that she was awarded the Hunger Strike Medal.
 She stayed at Hook Cottage in Billingshurst, Sussex, to recuperate, then in October 1913 was rearrested, once again at the WSPU offices.
 During the rearrest of Kerr and Sanders, Annie Ford, Emma Birchell and Alice Virtue tried to stop the police from taking them and were also arrested.
 They were charged with obstructing the police and fined 40 shillings each.
 After serving the rest of her sentence, Kerr was sentenced to twelve months under police supervision.
 Due to the impact on her physical health, Kerr retired from the suffrage campaign.

+Later life

 When Emmeline Pankhurst died on 14 June 1928, Kerr was one of her pallbearers, alongside other former suffragettes Georgiana Brackenbury, Marie Brackenbury, Marion Wallace Dunlop, Mildred Mansel, Kitty Marshall, Rosamund Massy, Marie Naylor, Ada Wright and Barbara Wylie.

 Kerr died in 1940 in Hampshire.